ktekeli/img-stego/README.md

 ## Usage

-This project is uploaded as a form application, and there is a compiled version in the repository for the [test](https://github.com/ktekeli/img-stego/tree/master/test).
+This project is uploaded as a form application, and compiled [binary file](https://github.com/ktekeli/img-stego/releases/download/v1.0/IMG-Stego.exe) for Windows is attached in the release v1.0.

 **Embedding Text**